Lynn Woods Reservation

-Lynn Woods Reservation (founded 1881) is a 2200 acre municipal forest park located in Lynn, Essex County, Massachusetts.
+Lynn Woods Reservation is a 2200 acre municipal forest park founded in 1881 and located in Lynn, Essex County, Massachusetts.
 The City of Lynn's Department of Public Works, Park Commission and Lynn Water & Sewer Commission share jurisdiction and management of Lynn Woods Reservation.
 The park encompasses nearly one-fifth of the entire land area of the city and represents a significant natural, watershed and public recreational resource in eastern Massachusetts.

-The entire portion of the reservation with Lynn city bounds was added to the National Register of Historic Places in 1996 as a historic district.
-(A small portion of the park is actually in neighboring Saugus.)
+The entire portion of the reservation within Lynn city bounds was added to the National Register of Historic Places in 1996 as a historic district.
+A small portion of the park is actually in Saugus, a neighboring town to Lynn.

 History

 The northwestern part of Lynn has long been public land, its southern sections used as pasture land as early as the 18th century.
 Breed's Pond, at the southern end of the reservation, was dammed for industrial use in the 1840s, and Dungeon Rock became a tourist attraction in the 1850s.
 Demands for improved water supply (for both consumption and fire suppression) in the 1860s led to organized activities to conserve the woodlands surround Breed's and Walden Ponds.
 In 1881 the Trustees for the Free Public Forest were established to oversee the area.
 They were folded into a newly organized Lynn Parks Department in 1889 to manage 1600 acre of water supply and park land in the reservation; this grew to the current 2200 acre in 1892.
 The Gannon Municipal Golf Course was developed in the 1930s (as the Happy Valley Golf Course), as was the road and trail network that covers the park.